Fleny113/Hexus/README.md

 ## Limitations

 - MacOS is not supported as Hexus needs to get the child processes for an application to calculate the correct RAM and CPU usages, and I don't have anything to test how to get them.
-- Under Windows the update command requires about 5 seconds to wait to allow the CLI to exit and the script to replace the file to run.
-This is to bypass the file locking in Windows

 ## License